 The Victorian state Labor government has rejected a plan by energy giant AGL to build a liquefied natural gas (LNG) import terminal along Melbourne’s Western Port due to “unacceptable” environmental effects.

 This comes just weeks after an ACCC report found that new sources of gas supply and related infrastructure were needed if Australia was to counter a potential gas shortfall, along with the eastern and southern states from 2024.

-“It’s very clear to me that this project would cause unacceptable impacts on the Western Port environment and the Ramsar wetlands—it’s important that these areas are protected,” Wayne said.
+“It’s very clear to me that this project would cause unacceptable impacts on the Western Port environment and the Ramsar wetlands—it’s important that these areas are protected,” Wynne said.

 “This has been an exhaustive, open, and transparent process and this is the right outcome for the local community, the environment and Victoria as a whole,” he said.